SwedbankPay/developer.swedbankpay.com/payments/swish/index.md

 # Swish e-commerce Direct API

+{% include alert.html type="neutral"
+                      icon="info"
->Swish is a one-phase payment method supported by the major Swedish banks.
+                      body="Swish is a one-phase payment method supported by the major Swedish banks.
 In the direct e-commerce scenario, Swedbank Pay receives the Swish registered mobile number directly from the merchant UI.
- Swedbank Pay performs a payment that the payer confirms using her Swish mobile app.
+Swedbank Pay performs a payment that the payer confirms using her Swish mobile app." %}

 ## Introduction